Phoenix Sky Harbor International Airport: Historical airline service

-Designed by DWL Architects + Planners, Inc., construction on Terminal 3 began in January 1977.
-Terminal 3 opened in October 1979, and the "East" and "West" names were dropped since there were no longer only two terminals.

 Bonanza Air Lines moved its headquarters from Las Vegas to Phoenix in 1966.
 Bonanza merged with two other airlines to form Air West, which became Hughes Airwest after Howard Hughes bought it in 1970.

-After airline deregulation in 1978 former Hughes Airwest executive Ed Beauvais formed a plan for a new airline based in Phoenix.
+After the Airline Deregulation Act was signed in 1978, many new airlines began service to Sky Harbor.
+In 1978, former Hughes Airwest executive Ed Beauvais formed a plan for a new airline based in Phoenix.
 He founded America West Airlines in 1981, which began service from Phoenix in 1983 and doubled in size during its first year.
-By the end of the decade America West was serving over 80 cities in the United States, Canada, and Mexico and was lobbying for transpacific service.
-In late 1992 America West contracted with Mesa Airlines to create a new feeder network called America West Express which served many smaller communities in Arizona, California, Colorado, and New Mexico.

-After the Airline Deregulation Act was signed in 1978, many new airlines began service.
-Eastern Airlines and Allegheny Airlines soon began service in 1979 followed by United Airlines in 1980.
+Allegheny Airlines and Eastern Airlines soon began service in 1979 followed by United Airlines in 1980.
 Allegheny changed its name to USAir shortly after beginning service in 1979.
 Southwest Airlines arrived at Phoenix in January 1982 with 13 daily flights to 12 cities; by 1986 it had 64 daily flights from Phoenix and had a crew base there.
 Southwest opened a maintenance facility at PHX in 1992, which was its largest.